permguard/permguard/site/content/docs/0.1/getting-started/permguard-paradigm.md

 This applies not only to APIs but also to any type of incoming request, including async messages, WebSocket connections, and more.

-Each incoming request generates an authorization request that is evaluated by the **Permguard Authorization Server**.
+Each incoming request generates an authorization request that is evaluated by the **Permguard AuthZ Server**.
 The server responds with a decision to either allow or deny the request.

 <div style="text-align: center">
   <img alt="Permguard Policies" src="/images/diagrams/d1.webp"/>